SharedSignals June 2024

 stream_id

 • REQUIRED.
-The stream from which the subject is being removed.
+A string identifying the stream from which the subject is being removed.

 subject